PhoenixTales/wiki.gothicarchive.org/locations.md

 ## Sendar
 - homeland of _Milten Plescott_

+## Stomp's Hometown
+- only mentioned in _Sleeper's Ban_
+- there are multiple `trading houses` ran by rich families
+- there is at least one `large mansion` with multiple servants
+- there is a `peace council` (`der Friedensräte der Stadt`) with a treasury storing valuable artefacts

 ## Stone Circle Of The Damend
 - stone circle in _Mine Valley of Khorinis_
 - has power to create undead and resurrect (player respawn point in multiplayer mode)